zixoan/iona/README.md

 No, thats really too much work and a hell more difficult.
 I have thought that, if iona supports multiple source files, it would be really annoying to run/distribute the programs.
 So I want to try an idea where I "compile" all source files into a single container like format which the iona interpreter can then execute all together.
 In the end you would only have one file to run a program with the interpreter.

+Another idea is to have a CLI utility program to create projects from templates (eg. for visual studio code) and provide a way to automatically re-run the program if the source file changes.

 ## Syntax preview